Chelsey Glasson

-Chelsey Glasson (born 1982 or 1983) is an American user researcher, writer, and workers' rights advocate.
+Chelsey Glasson (born 1982 or 1983) is an American user researcher, author, and workers' rights advocate.
 She sued Google, her former employer, for pregnancy discrimination, which ended in an undisclosed settlement after two years of litigation.
 She has successfully lobbied for pregnancy anti-discrimination and labor rights laws in Washington State.
+Her memoir, Black Box: A Pregnancy Discrimination Memoir, was published in 2023.
+She left tech to pursue a law career in 2024.